-This feature also works well on WordPress websites that sell web hosting, digital products like themes and books, etc. If you are looking to set up a video/music streaming site, Woocommerce Subscription will be a handy tool.
+This feature also works well on WordPress websites that sell web hosting, digital products like themes and ebooks, etc. If you are looking to set up a video or music streaming site, Woocommerce Subscription will be a handy tool.

 Long story short: if your business model requires billing your customers at regular intervals you need to activate Woocommerce Subscription.

 Below are the best five Woocommerce plugins to manage recurring billing on your WordPress websites.

 5 Best WooCommerce Subscription Plugins

-One great way to guarantee consistent income is to run a subscription-based store, effectively.
+One great way to earn online is to run a store that is based on subscriptions.
 WooCommerce Subscriptions lets you do just that.
 It is WooCommerce’s official plugin.

-Whether you are looking to sell physical or digital products on a subscription basis, this WooCommerce plugin would be helpful.
+Whether you are looking to sell physical or digital products on a subscription basis, this plugin would be helpful.
 With it, you can offer free trials, billing periods on a weekly/monthly/yearly basis, and cancel subscriptions.

 In addition, users can, at the click of a button, upgrade or downgrade their subscriptions plan right from their dashboard.
 Users can also subscribe to multiple plans without ever needing your help.